In the left menu, click on Docker Hub, this will allow you to search for and install the LinkR image.

 You will see that R code has been automatically generated.

-import_dataset function
+import_dataset Function

 To import data into LinkR, we use the import_dataset function.